Passover – Abib 14 is a Festival Day!

 2. The Passover lamb was to be taken on Abib 10.

-3. Lamb was to be kept until the beginning of Abib 14.
+3. The lamb was to be kept until the beginning of Abib 14.

-4. Lamb was to be killed just after sundown at the beginning of Abib 14 and its blood smeared on the doorframe.
-It is immediately cooked, and eaten.
+4. The lamb was to be killed just after sundown at the beginning of Abib 14, and its blood was applied to the doorframe.
+It is immediately cooked and eaten.

-5. All remains of lamb were to be burned by early morning prior to sunrise of Abib 14.
+5. All remains of the lamb were to be burned by early morning before sunrise of Abib 14.

-6. Yahweh would pass through Egypt during the night of Abib 14 killing all the firstborn except Israelite houses smeared with the blood of the lamb.
+6. Yahweh would pass through Egypt during the night of Abib 14, killing all the firstborn except Israelite houses applied with the blood of the lamb.

 7. Abib 14 is a Festival Day.